-1. Ensure that you have seen complete weddings with less than ideal weather, rather than any best of wedding season collections.
-Ensure that you are also looking at actual real wedding images, and not some model bride and groom captured on a workshop or faraway destination that bears no resemblance to a real wedding!
-Also ensure you have seen lots and lots of images on any website to acquaint yourself with the style of photography being delivered.
+1. Ensure that you have seen a range of complete weddings photographed in all weathers (not just the blue sky days!) and at different times of the year.
+Ensure that you are also looking at authentic wedding images, and not some model couple captured on a workshop or faraway destination that bears no resemblance to a real wedding!
+Also ensure you have seen lots and lots of images on any website or social media to acquaint yourself with the style of photography being delivered.

-2. Just remember that discount or wedding package incentives, will NEVER make up for poor photography, and it's far less likely to be a tailored service, if you are just one of another 100 bride and grooms in any year on the conveyor belt.
+2. Just remember that discount or wedding package incentives, will NEVER make up for poor photography.
+It is far less likely to be a tailored service if you are just one of another 100 couples in any year on the wedding conveyor belt.

-3. Does the photographer hold any qualifications, have years of experience or BOTH.
-All professional photography institutions have a qualifying structure moving through Licenciate, Associateship and finally, Fellowship.
+3. Check whether the photographer holds any qualifications, has years of experience or BOTH.
+All professional photography institutions have a qualifying structure commencing with Licenciate, moving to Associateship and finally, Fellowship.

-4. Remember you are paying for the skill, experience and communications skills of your chosen photographer to make the day run smoothly, give the guests a great experience and not to mention all of the planning or after care steps that occur post wedding to make you feel that you have had a great service.
+4. Remember you are paying for the skill, experience and communication skills of your professional photographer.
+They should not just create amazing images but should help make the day run smoothly, give you and the guests a great experience and provide detailed planning as well as superb aftercare.

-5. The industry is over-saturated with "photographers" so it's really important to look carefully at any shortlist of photographers that you are considering.
-Make an appointment if you can and ensure you feel comfortable in the presence of who may be spending a big part of your special day with.
+5. The industry is over-saturated with "photographers" so it's really important to look carefully at any shortlist that you are considering.
+Make an appointment to see them in person, if you can, and ensure you feel comfortable with them.
+They will be around for most of your wedding day.

-6. Have you ever noticed how the majority of photographers state, "Award winning photographer" yet don't actually state what the awards are?
-The only reason we list our awards is to be transparent to our clients that these are all from the main photography institutions, i.e. MPA, BIPP, RPS or SWPP, and not "industry awards."
-Industry awards have risen in recent years due to an over-saturated market and they have a reputation for being fake and are often run by syndicates wanting to sell tickets for big events.
-In return, photographers, choose to use the phrase "award winning" - certainly a case of elastic stretching to a general public that may be none the wiser.
+6. Have you ever noticed how many photographers state, "Award winning photographer" but don't actually state what their awards are?
+The only reason we list our awards is to be transparent and assure our clients that these are all from the main photography institutions, i.e. MPA, BIPP, RPS or SWPP, and not "industry awards."
+Industry awards are often being flouted in recent years.
+They have a reputation for being fake and are often run by commercial syndicates wanting to sell tickets for big events, a bit like "buy your own award" or "canvas for votes" to your friends and family.

-We have many international couples that have used our photography services particularly for wedding elopements at some of Scotland's finest castles such as Glenapp Castle and Culzean castle that have been based in the following countries: America, Canada, France, Portugal, Australia, New Zealand, Bermuda to name just a few.
-Modern methods of communication, allow that you will certainly will not feel thousands of miles from us and we will do our utmost to help you with any logistics you may face with a wedding in Scotland or elsewhere in the UK.
+We have many international clients that have used our photography services, particularly for wedding elopements at some of Scotland's finest castles such as Glenapp Castle and Culzean Castle.
+Many of these couples have been based in the following countries: America, Canada, France, Bulgaria, Portugal, Norway, Australia, New Zealand, Bermuda to name just a few.
+Modern methods of communication means that it is straightforward to arrange a wedding from a distance.
+We have successfully arranged zoom calls to couples in New Zealand which is 13 hours ahead of the UK!
+We always do our utmost to help with any logistics involved in arranging a wedding in Scotland or elsewhere in the UK.
 We also have experience of international weddings, so if you wish for us to travel to you, that is also possible.

 We have both public liability and professional indemnity insurance.
 This is also a mandatory requirement of being a member of the Master Photographers Association, the main photography organisation for full time, professional photographers.

-We have worked with many companies now both across Ayrshire and Scotland, and have many listed videographers on the links page that we respect highly for giving you a "balanced" account of your wedding day with no little or no compromise to the photography.
-Our preferred style for the couple's shoot, is to work uninterrupted and many videographers will work alongside us for a period of this time to capture a flavour, though it is worth checking whether any videographer specifically needs any dedicated time.
-If this is the case, this time will need to be planned in to the schedule.
-There are companies that can provide both photography and videography, yet often its at the expense of the quality of one discipline, a "jack of all trades".
+We have worked with many companies from across Ayrshire and Scotland, and have many listed videographers on our links page.
+These are companies that we respect highly for giving you a "balanced" account of your wedding day with little or no compromise to the photography.
+Our preferred style for the couple shoot is to work uninterrupted and many videographers will work alongside us for a period of this time to capture a flavour of this stage of the day.
+It is worth checking whether any videographer needs any dedicated, directed time.
+If this is the case, this time will need to be carefully planned in to the schedule of the day.
+There are companies that can provide both photography and videography, yet often it's at the expense of the quality of one discipline.

-Yes, many bride and grooms include a gift certificate on their wedding list for their guests to contribute to.
+Yes, many bride and grooms include a gift certificate on their wedding list for their guests to contribute.
 This can either be deducted from any chosen wedding package or used after the wedding for any of our fine art wall products.

 I'm afraid not, and sadly that legendary Paul Walker is no longer around.
 You may see me in Monsters Inc. though (only joking!)

-We can reassure you that all of our bride and grooms featured throughout out wedding galleries are from real, actual weddings and not simply model commissions hired for boosting a portfolio.
+We can reassure you that all of our couples featured throughout our wedding galleries are from real weddings that we have shot and not simply models hired for the purposes of boosting a portfolio.

 I'm afraid not, you'll need to speak to the band.

-I'm afraid we cannot hold any specific dates, unless a wedding booking fee has been paid.
-This applies to potential bride and grooms that may have visited us.
-We receive many expressions of interest in certain dates of the year and it is only once a booking fee has been paid (either in-person, over the phone, or via bank transfer) that any date is securely reserved.
+I'm afraid we cannot hold any specific dates unless a wedding booking fee has been paid and signed contract has been received.
+This applies to potential couples that may have visited us.
+We receive many expressions of interest in certain dates of the year and it is only once a booking fee has been paid (either in-person, over the phone, or via bank transfer) and the contract returned fully that any date is securely reserved.
 After many years in the wedding industry, this is the fairest system and is used by all of the photographers we know.